-When you turn toward a digital supply chain, all of your information is centralized into a database that all within the chain can access.
-This means every participant, no matter their specific function or where they fall within the hierarchy, has the same information available to them at all times.
+When you transition to a digital supply chain, one centralized database holds all of your information and gives access to everyone in the chain.
+This means that all participants, no matter their specific functions or where they all fall within the hierarchy, have the same information available to them at all times.
 So, for example, when your warehouse is able to see — in real time — exactly how many units of product are being produced by your supplier and when those items are heading out the door, they know exactly how much warehouse space to clear up and the deadline by which to do it.
 Your retailers can share their exact inventory with you, so you know when a resupply needs to be scheduled.
-And whether you ship to retailers or directly to customers, your clients receive accurate tracking information so they know precisely when their goods will arrive.
+And whether you ship to retailers or directly to customers, your clients receive accurate tracking information, so they know precisely when their goods will arrive.

 Blockchain has emerged as a leading technology that’s helping shippers, suppliers, and retailers in this area.
 Blockchain is a digital ledger that stores information independently of any single part of the supply chain, allowing each participant to trace any aspect of their product’s life cycle.
 It helps businesses track everything from parts to payments without one entity holding all the cards, so to speak.

 Improved Efficiency and Agility